enricllagostera/cart215-2019/course-information/course-outline.md

 - Experiment with and navigate different approaches to game and play design.
 - Learn to formulate and communicate game design ideas and projects.

-## Policies
+## Key activities

-- According to departmental policy: 3 absences = failure.
-- Late assignments will receive an automatic grade deduction of 10% per day, unless prior arrangements have been discussed.
-- Unjustified absence on a required day for an assignment will result in a 10% deduction in its grade.
+### Lecture

+Each class will include time spent with the instructor running through the week's topics, showing examples, and engaging in discussion over readings.

+### Weekly exercises

+Some weeks will include an evaluated exercise in which students will practice game design skills, engage with research, and/or reflect on their practice.

+### Projects

+There will be three graded projects during the course.
+Each will be used as an opportunity for students to practice and develop their game design skills in a variety of contexts and prompts, with room for their own creative ideas.

+### Studio

+All classes will include significant time for students to work on their projects and exercises with the instructor present to support both their technical and conceptual approach.

-## Summary of Evaluations
+## Evaluation

-Specific requirements and evaluation criteria for each component will be presented in class with at least two weeks in advance.
+Specific requirements and evaluation criteria for each component will be presented when assigned.

 - 20% Physical Game Project (Group)
 - 20% Card / Board Game Project (Group)